+The Cleveland Indians Are in for a Dreadfully Long Winter.
 The dreaded upcoming winter for Cleveland Indians fans looms closer and closer.
 Perhaps it’s a bit premature to throw negative adjectives around it.
 However, one appropriate adjective to describe what the 2021 Indians will look like in comparison to the 2020 squad is “different”.
 Well, at least according to Senior Vice President of Public Affairs Bob DiBiasio.

-Why Will It Be Different?
+The Cleveland Indians Are in for a Dreadfully Long Winter: Why Will It Be Different?

 The bulk of the turnover with this team will likely reside with the infield.
 Of course, shortstop Francisco Lindor is at the forefront of this conversation, but let’s start elsewhere.
 Take a look at Carlos Santana.
 The switch-hitting first baseman had a career year in 2019 after spending a year away with the Philadelphia Phillies.
 Those who watched the Tribe in 2020 know that this past campaign was nothing close to what 2019 was for Carlos.